-The recovery oriented transformation of addiction treatment faces significant obstacles and pitfalls, including major weaknesses in the infrastructure of addiction treatment that may require sustained monitoring and support parallel to that recommended above for individual clients leaving addiction treatment (McLellan, Carise, & Kleber, 2003).
-Implementation obstacles include conceptual fuzziness of recovery and its related concepts (Betty Ford Institute Consensus Panel, in press; White, in press), funding streams and regulatory requirements designed exclusively to support service elements within the acute care model, service provider defensiveness, resistance to changes in clinical policies and practices, and lack of scientific research on key recovery-related questions.
-Some of the most successful strategies of addressing these obstacles include building a strong collation of policy makers, treatment providers and recovery advocacy organizations; honoring what people have done in the past; rigorously evaluating current service practices; generating a shared vision, core values and a planning and implementation process for systems transformation; garnering additional funds to enhance service redesign and new initiatives; providing sustained training to all system stakeholders; and developing a formal communication strategy related to systems transformation that constantly links discrete initiatives to the larger transformation vision and process (Kirk, 2007; Evans, 2007).
+The recovery oriented transformation of addiction treatment faces significant obstacles and pitfalls, including major weaknesses in the infrastructure of addiction treatment that may require sustained monitoring and support parallel to that recommended above for individual clients addiction treatment (McLellan, Carise, & Kleber, 2003).
+Implementation obstacles include conceptual fuzziness of recoverv and its related concepts (Betty Ford Institute Consensus Panel, in press; White, in press), funding streams and requirements regulatory designed whether recovery requires more than a resolution of alcohol and other drug use problems, and whether recovery is an all or none concept or whether it is something that could be achieved partially.
+See White, in press, for a detailed discussion of such questions.

+&lt;sup>7 Examples of such fuzziness include questions of whether recovery includes an altered relationship with all psychoactive substances-including tobacco, whether the recovery concept embraces problem resolution strategies other than abstinence, whether recovery encompasses medication assistance (e.g., methadone, naltrexone), exclusively to support service elements within the acute care model, service provider defensiveness, resistance to changes in clinical policies and practices, and lack of scientific research on key recovery-related questions.
+Some of the most successful strategies of addressing these obstacles include building a strong collation of policy makers, treatment providers and recovery advocacy organizations; honoring what people have done in the past; rigorously evaluating current service practices: generating a shared vision, core values and a planning and implementation process for systems transformation; garnering additional funds to enhance service redesign and new initiatives; providing sustained training to all system stakeholders; and developing a formal communication strategy related to systems transformation that constantly links discrete initiatives to the larger transformation vision and process (Kirk, 2007; Evans, 2007).